A Bayesian model of political support over time

 Polls are not created equally.
 They vary in sample quality, methodology, and sample size, all of which can introduce bias and noise.
 Instead of assuming that polls perfectly reflect public opinion, the model explicitly accounts for systematic pollster-specific biases.

-Bringing everything together: Bayesian updating
+Bayesian updating

 All these components come together through a statistical technique called Markov Chain Monte Carlo (MCMC) sampling.
 The algorithm explores thousands of possible configurations of the before-mentioned variables, each time adjusting them slightly and evaluating how well they explain the observed polling data.
 These samples naturally represent both the uncertainty in public opinion today and the uncertainty caused by polling noise.
-The spread of these simulated outcomes determines each party's probability of finishing with a given vote share.
+The spread of these simulated outcomes determines the probability of finishing with a given vote share.

 Interpreting the results